Terragrunt configuration is defined in a terragrunt.hcl

 .

-You can rewrite the hcl files to a canonical format using the hclfmt
+You can rewrite the HCL files to a canonical format using the hclfmt

 command built into terragrunt

 .
-Similar to terraform fmt
+Similar to tofu fmt

 , this command applies a subset of the OpenTofu/Terraform language style conventions, along with other minor adjustments for readability.